-See Figure 2-16 for the C298MAIN board block diagram.
+See Figure 2-17 for the C298MAIN board block diagram.

-Figure 2-16.
+Figure 2-17.
 Block Diagram for the C298MAIN Board

-Table 2-11 shows the functions of the CPU, ASIC, and slave CPU.
+Table 2-10 shows the functions of the CPU, ASIC, and slave CPU.

-Table 2-11.
+Table 2-10.
 Functions of the CPUs and ASIC

-IC Location Function CPU IC20 Sets the current value for the ASF/Pump motor.
+IC Location Function

 Measures the printhead temperature.

-Several interrupting functions Outputs the system clock signal.
-ASIC IC8 Controls interfaces.
+CPU IC20 Several interrupting functions

+Outputs the system clock signal.

+Controls interfaces.

 Controls the printhead drive waveform circuit.

 Transfers serial data to the printhead.

+ASIC IC8 Receives panel control signals and sensor signals

+• EEPROM

+Controls detection of the signals output from the

+encoder.

-Controls the ASF/Pump motor Receives panel control signals and sensor signals EEPROM Controls detection of the signals output from the encoder.
-Slave CPU for DC motors IC15 Sets the current value for the PF motor and CR motor.
-Controls the PF motor and CR motors.
+Slave CPU Sets the current value for the PF motor and CR

+for DC IC15 motor.

+motors Controls the PF motor and CR motors.